FERN: Achievements

-Fern also brought NGOs, academics and scientists into the notoriously complex debate about Land Use, Land Use Change and Forestry (LULUCF) to ensure a wide chorus of voices calling for EU forests' carbon carrying capacity to be increased as well as, not instead of emissions reductions in energy and transport.

 Some of Fern's successes have reduced threats to forest communities' livelihoods.
 For example, Fern's work on highlighting the flaws in carbon sinks and direct correspondence with the Clean Development Mechanism (CDM) board, has led the CDM board to reject all plantation projects put to it, many of which would have had serious negative impacts on people.

 The EU FLEGT Action Plan to combat illegal logging would not have been drafted without Fern.
-This Action Plan – if implemented properly - will create a leverage point to get customary rights accepted as 'legal' in countries including Indonesia (which is already exporting FLEGT timber), Ghana, Cameroon, Vietnam and Guyana: the lack of recognition of these rights are among the most significant obstacles to poverty alleviation, justice and even democracy.
+This Action Plan - if implemented properly - will create a leverage point to get customary rights accepted as 'legal' in countries including Indonesia (which is already exporting FLEGT timber), Ghana, Cameroon, Vietnam and Guyana: the lack of recognition of these rights are among the most significant obstacles to poverty alleviation, justice and even democracy.

 Moreover, the campaign on reforming ECAs led to halting ECA funding and the subsequent cancellation of some projects, which would have had serious negative consequences for local people, such as in the case of the Ilisu Dam in Turkey which would have led to the replacement of around 80,000 people, with women suffering most.